We will consider human-computer interactions from several perspectives:

 - physical actions

-Explorative and browsing interactions refer to searching structured information.
-Examples of systems using explorative interactions are Music CDs, Movie DVDs, Web, portals.
-Not much progress has been made in this conceptual model for interactions, probably because the structuring information in more than a trivial task and is hard to model.
+Exploring and browsing interactions refer to searching structured information.
+Examples of systems using exploring interactions are Music CDs, Movie DVDs, Web, portals.
+Also searching for files using window explorer is an example of Exploring interactions.
+Not much progress has been made in this conceptual model for exploring and browsing interactions, probably because the structuring information is a non trivial task and is hard to model.

 Passive Instrumental Interactions